stateful/docs.runme.dev/docs/configuration/cell-level.md

 ### Human-friendly output

 JSON, text, images, etc. Not all cells’ output is plain text.
 Using the `mimeType` specifier it is possible to specify the expected output's type.
-Notebooks have a variety of renderers that will display them human friendly.
+Notebooks have a variety of renderers that will display them as human-friendly.
 The MIME type defaults to *text/plain*.

 ![Human-centric output](../../static/img/human-centric-output.png)